JohnFLand/Rule-Logging-and-State-Checker/README.md

 ---

 ## Overview

 ![Rule Logging and State Checker screenshot](Screenshot%202026-05-06%20233738.png)

-Basic Button Controller is intentionally not included — it exposes only one broad logging toggle rather than separate Actions, Events, and Triggers controls.
 Button Controller rules show **—** in the Events column because BC rules have no Events logging option.

+Rule types that expose only one broad logging toggle (rather than separate Actions, Events, and Triggers controls) — such as Basic Button Controller — appear in the Built-in App Logging table rather than the RM/BC table.

 ---